Our Cherished Torahs

 Rabbi Kevin Hale is a trained sofer STaM.
 He is one of nine scribes in the United Sates certified by the Memorial Scrolls Trust to work on the Czech Torahs.
 Rabbi Hale’s religious life and teachings have been influenced by all branches of Judaism.
 As a former congregational rabbi, an educator, and scribe, he is committed to “hands-on Judaism”.
 Rabbi Hale loves engaging others in the 613th mitzvah to: “write this song for yourselves”.

 Frequently Asked Questions

-What is the year of the Torah?
-FVJC – Emek Shalom is dedicating 2017/2018 as the year of the Torah.
-Beginning on Simchat Torah 5778 we have embarked on a program of fundraising, education, and social events supporting our commitment to the restoration of our Czech Torah.
-The year will culminate during Simchat Torah 5579 with a rededication of scroll #752.
+What was the year of the Torah?
+FVJC – Emek Shalom dedicated 2017/2018 as the year of the Torah.
+Beginning on Simchat Torah 5778 we embarked on a program of fundraising, education, and social events supporting our commitment to the restoration of our Czech Torah.